On this page:

 The Clinical Infection Unit (CIU) provides specialist inpatient and outpatient Infectious Diseases services for the clinical diagnosis and management of adult patients with suspected or proven infections.
 CIU represents one arm of the newly-established infection care group.

-Medical leadership of CIU is delivered by 5 consultant Physicians: Professors Derek Macallan (Clinical lead) and Tom Harrison (Academic lead) and Dr Tihana Bicanic, Catherine Cosgrove and Angela Houston.
-Nursing leadership is provided by Linda Smith (Matron) and Laura Wells (Sister).
+Medical leadership of CIU is delivered by 6 consultants Dr Angela Houston (Care Group Lead), Prof Derek Macallan, Prof Tom Harrison (Academic lead), Dr Tihana Bicanic, Dr Catherine Cosgrove and Dr Maximillian Habibi.
+Nursing leadership is provided by Linda Smith (Matron) and Michelle Bradshaw (Sister).

 Our specialist interests include HIV-related infections, TB (including multi-drug resistant TB), invasive fungal infections, travel-related medicine and imported infections, pyrexia of unknown origin, and UK-acquired acute and chronic infections.